yguitton/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 > <question-title></question-title>
 >
-> Compare the number of BUSCO genes identified in the Flye assembly and the reference genome.
+> Compare the number of BUSCO genes identified in the generated assembly and the reference genome.
 What do you observe ?
 >
 > > <solution-title></solution-title>
 > >